felixsuwarno/Consumer-Lending-CicaPRIME-Credit-Risk-Portfolio-Analytics/README.md

 **2.1.
 Customer Activation Timing**

 How long does it take customers to activate into credit usage by originating their first loan?

-**Tables used**
-- customers — signup date and segmentation attributes
-- loans — first loan origination date
-- dim_month ( the calendar spine )

-**SQL Method**
-- **Identify first credit usage**: Join loans to customers and, for each customer, find the earliest loan origination date that occurs on or after the signup date.
-This ensures activation reflects the first valid use of credit.
-- **Measure activation delay**: Calculate activation time as the number of days between customer signup and first loan origination.
-- **Summarize by cohort**: Group customers by signup month and compute the average and median activation days for each cohort to compare how quickly different signup cohorts activate into borrowing.
-- SQL output : a table with these columns : year_month, n_customers, avg_activation_days, median_activation_days

-**Python Method**
-- Compute and visualize activation-time metrics by signup month, applying a cutoff defined as last month in the data minus 18 months so that only fully observable cohorts are included in trend analysis.

 <br>